Stefafrontani/ticketing-app/README.md

 ## Issue with process.env

 This was brought by the secret container / pod we create in docker and kubernets.
 We have to hardoced in the setup file

+## Docker

+We create a dockerfile to create an image of the client directory, the client app

+Then we test the dockerfile and dockerignore with
+\$ docker build -t stefanofrontani/client .

+And then we do a push to docker
+\$ docker push stefanofrontani/client